qcrm/HyperFlow/README.md

 # Schemes Implemented

-- Gounov First-Order Upwind: The well-known first-order scheme of Godunov for non-linear hyperbolic systems.
-The implementation currently makes use of Toro's HLLC approximate Riemann solver with forward Euler time integration.
+- *Gounov First-Order Upwind:* The well-known first-order scheme of Godunov for non-linear hyperbolic systems.
+The implementation currently makes use of Toro's HLLC approximate Riemann solver with forward Euler time integration in a dimensionally unsplit manner.

+- *MUSCL-Hancock:* A second-order 'predictor/corrector' [total-variational diminishing](https://en.wikipedia.org/wiki/Total_variation_diminishing) (TVD) [MUSCL](https://en.wikipedia.org/wiki/MUSCL_scheme)-based scheme of Van Leer and Hancock, using MINBEE or the Van Leer slope limiter to eliminate spurious oscillations.
+The implementation uses Toro's HLLC approximate Riemann solver with forward Euler time integration in a dimensionally unsplit manner.

 # Media